Faiz1310/SignLanguageGenerator/README.md

-# Real-Time Sign Language Recognition
+# Real-Time Sign Language Recognition and Generation

 This is a Python project that uses OpenCV and MediaPipe to detect hand gestures in real-time from a webcam.
 It uses a custom-trained Machine Learning model (a Random Forest) to classify signs and build sentences.